 It’s easier said than done, but practicing yoga and meditation, using aromatherapy, and incorporating healthy foods like turmeric or cayenne pepper can be a great start.
 Mindfulness is the act of being fully present in the moment and actively distancing yourself from the thoughts and feelings that you might be experiencing.
 This can help you to stay grounded and sane in situations where you might be feeling a bit overwhelmed.

 Stay hydrated and eat well - balance your dosha with diet and exercise

-You’ve probably heard it a million times before but it’s worth mentioning all the same.
+You’ve probably heard it a million times before, but it’s worth mentioning all the same.
 The only way to balance your dosha is by practicing self-regulation and mindfulness exercises.
-While diet and exercise can be helpful for anyone, they have a particularly strong impact on people with Vata.
+While diet and exercise can be helpful for anyone, they have a powerful impact on people with Vata.

-People with Vata tend to be very ‘light’, meaning that they tend to have a very ‘thin’ and ‘light’ body.
+People with Vata tend to be very ‘light’, meaning they tend to have a very ‘thin’ and ‘light’ body.
 There’s a thin line between being thin enough and having a healthy, strong body.
 If you’re someone with Vata, your body might be ‘thinner than it should be’.
-That doesn’t mean that it’s unhealthy or weak, it just means that you have to be careful when you eat and exercise.
+That doesn’t mean that it’s unhealthy or weak; it just means that you must be careful when you eat and exercise.

 Keep your emotions in check - practice mindfulness to balance yourself out